What is the Difference Between Football and Soccer Cleats?

 Football players need a midsole because of the abrasive nature of the sport.
 It acts as a shock absorber to protect players from getting hurt.

-Agility helps players to move more freely while playing, which improves their performance.
+Agility helps soccer players to move more freely while playing, which improves their performance.

 The outsole is the component of the shoe that makes contact with the ground.
 Football cleats’ outsoles are more robust and substantial.
 They’re sturdier, so they can provide better stability on the grass or artificial turf fields.